securitybunker/databunker/API.md

 ### Explanation

-This API is used to create new user record and if the request is successful it returns new user `{token}`.
+This API is used to create new user record.
+If the request is successful it returns new user `{token}`.
 On the database level, each records is encrypted with it's own key.